WHAT TO DO IF YOUR DOG BITES SOMEONE

 The take-away from this case is that if your dog should bite or injure someone, you really need to make sure that you do whatever you can to make sure the dog does not attack or bite someone again.
 This may mean keeping the dog secured when people visit, keeping the dog confined to your property and on a leash when you take the dog out, and warning others not to approach the dog until they have your permission.
 Not only does this protect an innocent victim from a dog attack, but it can protect your dog from being put down, and your family from losing a loved one.

 If you are injured by a dog in Minnesota, please call us and speak to an attorney as soon as possible.
 One of our lawyers will give you a free consultation about your dog bite or injury and explain your rights to you.
 We are Minnesota personal injury attorneys and our lawyers have more than 25 years’ experience successfully handling hundreds of cases, including many cases where people have been bitten by a dog or are injured by a dog.
+We will pursue the dog owner’s homeowner’s insurance to make sure your medical bills are paid and you are fully compensated.

 We have big firm experience, but we are also able to provide small firm attention.
 An attorney can meet you to discuss your dog injury case at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 Our dog bite lawyers also meet people at their homes in many surrounding cities including St. Paul, Chaska, Chanhassen, Apple Valley, Richfield, Bloomington, Burnsville, Maple Grove, Brooklyn Center, and other cities throughout Minnesota.